altsep/rs-clone-server/README.md

 ## **Get users**

-Returns a json collection of all users.
+Returns a collection of all users.

 <details>